carbon-language/carbon-lang/llvm/docs/SourceLevelDebugging.rst

   void @llvm.dbg.value(metadata, metadata, metadata)

 This intrinsic provides information when a user source variable is set to a new value.
 The first argument is the new value (wrapped as metadata).
-The third argument is a `local variable <LangRef.html#dilocalvariable>`_ containing a description of the variable.
-The fourth argument is a `complex expression
+The second argument is a `local variable <LangRef.html#dilocalvariable>`_ containing a description of the variable.
+The third argument is a `complex expression
 <LangRef.html#diexpression>`_.

 Object lifetimes and scoping